tower120/hi_sparse_bitset/README.md

 `DataBlock`s. `DataBlock`s - is a bit-blocks (relatively small),
 which you can store and iterate latter.

-_In future versions, you can also insert DataBlocks into BitSet._

 ## Reduce on iterator of bitsets

 In addition to "the usual" bitset-to-bitset(binary) operations,